 Click here to view a diagram that shows the areas that Council are looking to convert to Freehold.
 These two potential parcels of land will not impact on Whitsunday Drive and access to Shute Haven and Airlie.
 If this application is successful Council will close the car parks, process a Development Application to enable the land to be used for a different use then sell the land by Public Tender.
 It is intended to use the proceeds from the sale of the land on the facilities at Shute Harbour.

-Council will be providing regular project updates to interested residents regarding the future of Shute Harbour and its associated facilities.
+Council provided regular project updates to interested residents regarding the future of Shute Harbour and its associated facilities before Cyclone Debbie caused major damage to the facility.
 Click on a link below to view an update.

 Project Update #01 [PDF 218KB]